Nash Aguas: Entertainment career

 In 2018, he starred in the teen suspense-thriller film, Class of 2018, opposite former Goin' Bulilit co-star Sharlene San Pedro.

 In 2020, he started streaming Valorant.
 He also shout cast several tournaments including international championships (including Sentinels (esports) tournament) such as VCT and participated in several tournaments.

 In 2021, Aguas made a comeback in TV shows by portraying the life of Apollo, a supporting character and an orphan in the series Huwag Kang Mangamba alongside several casts.

-In the same year, he ran for a seat in the Cavite City Council in the 2022 Elections and won.
+Political career

+Under Lakas–CMD, Aguas was elected to the Cavite City Council in the 2022 election, wherein he won the second-highest number of votes.
+He did not seek reelection in 2025.

+Personal life

+He is the co-owner of Japanese restaurant MuraMen which opened in 2017 and has a total of 8 branches.

+Aguas and Mika Dela Cruz first met as child actors in 2007 on the set of Tiyanaks and later co-starred on Goin' Bulilit; and the two started as friends until they began dating in October 2018.
+On May 18, 2024, Aguas and Mika Dela Cruz revealed that they were married.
+The couple celebrated an intimate ceremony with the bride's sister Angelika Dela Cruz at the Adriano's Events Place and Prayer Garden in Tagaytay.